-Birdlife Middle East, Bloomsbury Press, Richard Porter and OSME have been collaborating on an updated Arabic translation of the field guide to the Birds of the Middle East (Porter & Aspinall).
-Fundraising has been the focus of the work during 2015 and we have largely achieved our target for the production of the book.
-During 2016, OSME will extend the fundraising efforts to enable the simultaneous development of a smart-phone App.
+Birdlife Middle East, Bloomsbury Press, Richard Porter and OSME have continued to collaborate on an updated Arabic translation of the field guide to the Birds of the Middle East (Porter & Aspinall).
+Fundraising has again been the focus of the work during 2016 and we have largely achieved our target to produce the book which is expected for publication in time for the Dubai book fair in March 2017.
+OSME will continue with fundraising efforts to enable the development of a smart-phone App which is expected to be available later in 2017.